 And the right answer is… it depends.
 We’re sure you knew that!

 Choosing to buy B2B lead lists from B2B data or list providers is a smart move to generate demand beyond your existing contact database.

 Yet, for 54% of B2B businesses, it’s the lack of data quality that’s holding them back from marketing success.

 Not all lead lists are created equal, and buying the wrong list can not only waste your time and budget, but also damage your brand’s reputation.

-In this blog, we’ll go through the dos and don’ts when buying lead lists from B2B data providers to help you make the most of this marketing tactic.
+In this blog, we’ll go through the dos and don’ts when buying lead lists and targeted leads from B2B data providers to help you make the most of this marketing tactic.

 First, how do B2B data providers collect and sell lead lists?

-If you’re new to this industry, let’s quickly unpack how data providers and lead generation agencies actually collect and sell lead lists.
+If you’re new to this industry, let’s quickly unpack the email marketing lead generation techniques that these data providers and lead generation agencies actually use to collect and sell lead lists.

 B2B data providers use a variety of methods to collect leads for their lead lists.
 Some common methods include:

 - Web scraping to extract data from websites (e.g. public records and social media platforms where users share their information) using software tools